-To find information about the Accessibility Services registration process, please see Accessibility Services registration & documentation requirements
+For information about registering with Accessibility Services’, please see Accessibility Services registration & documentation requirements.

 Overview

-U of T Accessibility Services provides accessibility accommodations to help students who may be experiencing difficulties in their learning.
-Below are examples of accommodations offered to U of T students.
-Accommodations depend on the impact of the disability within a particular program of study.
+U of T Accessibility Services provides accessibility accommodations for students who may be experiencing difficulties in their learning.

 Visit this U of T Accessibility Services page for a comprehensive list of academic accommodations.